brianonchain/diversifi/frontend/README.md

 # Introduction

-DiversiFi DApp (diversifi.vercel.app/) is a test DApp (multichain) where users can deposit/withdraw USDC.
+DiversiFi DApp (diversifi.vercel.app/) is a test DApp (multichain) where users can deposit/withdraw USDC on Ethereum Sepolia and Polygon.
 The DApp showcases a user-friendly UI for approve & transfer, interactive line charts, and a transaction history UI powered by The Graph.

+Visit https://diversifi.vercel.app/ to test it out!

 # Contract Addresses